Heavy Breathing In Dogs: When to Be Concerned · Kinship

 Don’t panic, but definitely talk to your vet if you’re worried about any of these conditions.

-Heavy breathing in dogs can be normal, but it is important to be aware of the signs that it could indicate a medical problem.
-If your dog is breathing heavily at rest or in situations where they would normally be calm, please take them to the vet.
+Heavy breathing in dogs can be normal, but it is essential to be aware of the signs that could indicate a medical problem.
+If your dog is breathing heavily at rest or in situations where they would typically be calm, please take them to the vet.

 What are the symptoms of heavy breathing in dogs?